Anele0722/File-set-up-plug-in-for-blender/README.md

 ## Challenges Faced

 1. **Operator Availability**: Some operators used in the plugin were not available by default in Blender.
 This required one to enable the necessary add-ons.
-2. **User Interface Design**: Designing a user-friendly interface that accommodates all necessary settings without overwhelming the user was a challenge.
-Iterative testing and feedback helped refine the UI.
 3. **Error Handling**: Ensuring the plugin gracefully handles errors, such as missing image files or incorrect settings, requires careful consideration and implementation to maintain user confidence and prevent crashes.

 ## Resources Used